mdw-nl/guide/best_practices/language_guides/python.md

 ### Autogenerating the documentation

 There are several tools that automatically generate documentation from docstrings.
-At the eScience Center, we mostly use [Sphinx](http://sphinx-doc.org), which uses reStructuredText as its markup language, but can be extended to use Markdown as well.
+One example is [Sphinx](http://sphinx-doc.org), which uses reStructuredText as its markup language, but can be extended to use Markdown as well.

 * [Sphinx quickstart](http://www.sphinx-doc.org/en/master/usage/quickstart.html)
 * [reStructuredText Primer](https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html)